petsc/petsc/doc/faq/index.rst

 #.
 You can save PETSc ``Vec`` (**not** ``Mat``) with the ``PetscViewerMatlabOpen()``
    viewer that saves ``.mat`` files can then be loaded into MATLAB.

-How Do I Get Started With Cython So That I Can Extend petsc4py?
+How do I get started with Cython so that I can extend petsc4py?
 ---------------------------------------------------------------

 #.
 Learn how to `build a Cython module